swannodette/delimc/README.md

 delimc
 ----

-A delimited continuations library for Clojure 1.3.0.
+A delimited continuations library for Clojure 1.2.0 (and 1.3.0).
 Portions based on cl-cont by Slava Akhmechet (http://defmacro.org).

 ```clj
 (def cont1 (atom nil))